amsievert/dndnotes/mdFiles/Books/Ileus's Artifact Notes.md

 Status: Returned to Spellreach

 Hammer of Epius:
 Created by Archmage Epius with the help of Giantkind smiths beneath Mount Smedr.
 Imbued with the power of a Primordial being.
 Turns opponents to stone when power surges.
-After Epius's death, the Hammer was kept safe by
+After Epius's death, the Hammer was kept safe by Giants in the forge.
+Mages during Arcane Resurgence attempted to steal it unsuccessfully.

+Possible Awakened State: Higher likelihood of stone transmutation?

+Status: Returned to Spellreach

+Spear of the Blood Chief:
+Exercise EXTREME CAUTION when handling, item is sentient.
+Entity fought back against Legend Lore ritual.